taylorg8900/tavern_proj_2/doc/rope.md

 Here is a youtube video about the [message bus pattern](https://www.youtube.com/watch?v=vbw1ncvSUYg), which I might need to connect these signals.
 - A [link](https://www.gdquest.com/tutorial/godot/design-patterns/event-bus-singleton/) to the same concept

+I feel like I'm just going to worry about figuring out how to get this signal thing to communicate with the player.
+I wonder if I can get the signal to give us our information as well?